nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/60-landscape/40-OWASP.md

 ### Conclusion

-The OWASP checklist serves as a foundational document to guide organizations in deploying LLMs securely and responsibly.
-By following these best practices, organizations can mitigate risks, ensure compliance, and promote the ethical use of AI technologies.
+The OWASP checklist serves as a foundational document to guide organisations in deploying LLMs securely and responsibly.
+By following these best practices, organisations can mitigate risks, ensure compliance, and promote the ethical use of AI technologies.

 For more detailed information, you can access the full document [here](https://owasp.org/www-project-top-10-for-large-language-model-applications/llm-top-10-governance-doc/LLM_AI_Security_and_Governance_Checklist-v1.pdf).